SunKing2/jsf-jetty-hello-world/README.md

 # JSF Tomcat example sample, works with Jetty too.

-Not my original code, I forked this from [https://github.com/sachingsachin/jsf-jetty-hello-world]
+Not my original code, I forked this from user sachingsachin from [https://github.com/sachingsachin/jsf-jetty-hello-world]

 Run as: